jagcha/scanme/README.md

 The final choice $(u_{a,i*}, u_{r,j*})$ was the pair that produced a local maximum of the F1 surface over the explored grid.

 This grid-search approach is simple and reproducible.
-However, more efficient optimization algorithms (for example, Bayesian optimization, coordinate search, or gradient-free methods) could replace the exhaustive search to reduce computation while achieving similar or better results.
+However, more efficient optimization algorithms could replace the exhaustive search to reduce computation while achieving similar or better results.

 ## Visualization of trend detection using overlapping rolling wodnows